This article is part of a larger series on POS Systems.

 Upserve’s Workforce functions allow you to create schedules from scratch or create templates for your most-used scheduling patterns.
 You can share completed schedules with staff via email or text and create lists to send certain schedules only to relevant staff members.
 Upserve also has the option of controlling clock-in times so that you don’t overpay staff who clock in early.
 The scheduler shows you exactly how many labor dollars your schedule will cost, so you know if your plans align with your labor budget.

-Upserve’s reporting module is called HQ, which is a part of all three subscription tiers, though (as in sister POS Lightspeed Restaurant) the reporting functionality varies.
-Core memberships include basic reporting like daily sales, server close out, close-of-shift, and close-of-day reports.
+Upserve’s reporting dashboard is a part of all three subscription tiers, though (as in sister POS Lightspeed Restaurant) the reporting functionality varies by subscription level.
+Core memberships include basic reporting like daily sales, server closeout, close-of-shift, and close-of-day reports.
 The Pro and Pro Plus tiers add more in-depth reports, many of which are unique to Upserve.
 This structure ensures that small operations don’t pay for analytics that they don’t use.
-On the other hand, it can create confusion about what reports are included at each tier.
+Meanwhile, it can create confusion about what reports are included at each tier.
 So, let’s break down the different tiers.

 Upserve Basic Reporting

 The most useful aspect of all Upserve’s reports is how easy they are to read.
-Upserve’s HQ synthesizes data into charts, graphs, and callout boxes, drawing your (and your team’s) attention to the most important information at a glance.
-Upserve’s reports are a real pleasure to read and analyze.
+Upserve’s dashboard synthesizes data into charts, graphs, and callout boxes, drawing your (and your team’s) attention to the most important information at a glance.
+Upserve’s reports are a pleasure to read and analyze.
 You can also access reports from anywhere using Upserve Mobile, the connected smartphone reporting app.

 Pro and Pro Plus Reporting